 I’ve made this salad for pretty much every retreat I’ve ever done because it takes virtually no time to prepare and it makes you seem super fancy and creative because many people who’ve tried it have never used raw fennel or leeks in a recipe.

-It’s a great one for when you’re trying to eat healthy on the go because so long as you don’t add the dressing it keeps quite well in the fridge for several days in an airtight glass container.
+It’s a great one for when you’re trying to meal prep because, so long as you don’t add the dressing until you serve, it keeps quite well in the fridge for several days in an airtight glass container.
 Before I get down to business let’s take a look at some of the nutrient superstars featured in this recipe.

 Apples An apple a day keeps the doctor away is an age-old adage that is founded in sound nutrition.
 Apples contain some great nutrients that help balance our blood sugar and boost our immune function.